holoviz/holoviz/doc/contributing.md

 * [holoviz](https://github.com/holoviz/) is the main one where you are likely to contribute.
 It hosts the core packages maintained by the group.
 * [pyviz-dev](https://github.com/pyviz-dev/) hosts two main types of repositories:
     * Packages that support maintaining the core HoloViz packages, including, for instance, `nbsite`, `nbsmoke`, `pyctdev`, `pyct` and `autover`.
 These support packages were developed when no alternative, or satisfying alternative, was available at the time the group needed them.
-Interestingly a few of these packages could have become pretty popular had they been more promoted.
-However, it was never a goal for the group that instead focused on improving data visualization with Python rather than improving the Python tooling.
     * Repositories that are only used to host *dev* builds of the core packages websites, i.e., no actual work is done on these repositories.
 They just get updated automatically in a CI process.
 * [pyviz-topics](https://github.com/pyviz-topics/) hosts repositories that demonstrate concrete usage of the HoloViz tools.
 * [holoviz-demos](https://github.com/holoviz-demos/) hosts some demos, mostly Panel apps (TODO: are these actually used?)